-- Height (# of lines) Specifies the incoming stream's height - Color Space Specifies the choosen RGB color space format
+- Width (# of pixels) Specifies the incoming stream's width - Height (# of lines) Specifies the incoming stream's height - Color Space Specifies the choosen RGB color space format

-3.10.2 Software Programming Model
+4.10.2 Software Programming Model

-3.10.3 Register Map
+4.10.3 Register Map

 Device drivers control and communicate with the Pixel Buffer the Avalon memory-mapped interfaces, named avalon_control_slave.
 The avalon_control_slave provides an interface for controlling the pixel buffer's operation, and for obtaining status information.
 It consists of four registers, as shown in Table 4.